AndrewVSutherland/psetpartners/schema.md

-properties            | jsonb       | class-specific student properties such as commentment/confidence that may have associated affinity preferences (names should not collide with student properties) preferences           |	jsonb       | copied from student preferences initially but may be modified strengths             | jsonb       | copied from studnet strengths initially but may then be modified status                | smallint    | 0 = unmatched, no pendin gaction, 1 = in a group, 2 = in pool, 3 = match requested, 4 = unused, 5 = pool match in progress status_timestamp      | timestamp   | set whenever status changes (currently used mainly to timeout match requests after 24 hours)
+properties            | jsonb       | class-specific student properties such as commentment/confidence that may have associated affinity preferences (names should not collide with student properties) preferences           |	jsonb       | copied from student preferences initially but may be modified strengths             | jsonb       | copied from studnet strengths initially but may then be modified status                | smallint    | 0 = unmatched, no pending gaction, 1 = in a group, 2 = in pool, 3 = match requested, 4 = unused, 5 = pool match in progress status_timestamp      | timestamp   | set whenever status changes (currently used mainly to timeout match requests after 24 hours)

 ## grouplist